salesforcecli/sfdx-cli/README.md

 # CLI for sfdx

-This is the `sfdx` CLI application, based on the Heroku's v6 [cli-engine](https://github.com/heroku/cli-engine).
+This is the `sfdx` CLI application, based on Heroku's v6 [cli-engine](https://github.com/heroku/cli-engine).

 ## Installation and Development